Gloria Calderón Kellett: Career

 Since her return to Los Angeles, Kellett has been a founding member of the sketch comedy group And Donkey Makes Five, and has written and performed stand-up comedy at The Improv and The Comedy Store.
 In a successful screenplay collaboration, Kellett's script Passengers and Drivers made it to the semi-finalist round of the first Project Greenlight Competition and she worked for Academy Award-winning writer/director Cameron Crowe on Vanilla Sky.

 Kellett was a writer, actress (episode "The Wedding Bride"), executive story editor, and co-producer on the CBS series, How I Met Your Mother, for which she was won an ALMA Award for Outstanding Script in a Drama or Comedy.
 She has been a writer and supervising producer and writer on the CBS series, Rules of Engagement, on Lifetime's Devious Maids and on ABC's Mixology, the CW series, iZombie and the ABC series, United We Fall.
 She is the co-showrunner of One Day at a Time which was released on Netflix for the first three seasons, and is currently airing its fourth season on Pop TV.
 Along with the other writers, producers and the cast, she helped to pitch the show to other networks to ensure the show did not end.

 She has also acted in several shows such as Trophy Wife, Jane the Virgin, Dead to Me, and One Day at a Time.

 Her professional directorial debut was on her show One Day at a Time and she has gone on to direct several other episodes.
 She has also directed for Mr. Iglesias, also on Netflix.

-Kellett is also a lecturer in Screenwriting at Loyola Marymount University's School of Film and Television.
+Kellett was previously a lecturer in Screenwriting at Loyola Marymount University's School of Film and Television.